BPM functions

 You can tweak the behaviour of this library with the following functions (you can also chain them when initializing your bpm object for clarity):

-to disable listening for keypresses.
-If you don't disable keypresses, then these keypresses will work by default:0
+.disableKeyPress()to disable listening for keypresses.
+If you don't disable keypresses, then these keypresses will work by default:0press once to reset timer, press multiple times to set the BPM to your 'press'-timing-lower bpm+raise bpm

 Examples